DO-Solutions/iot-docker/README.md

 ### InfluxDB

-The configuration is fully in `docker-compose.yml`.
+- Configuration details are available in `docker-compose.yml`.

 ### Telegraf

-Telegraf is responsible for piping mqtt messages to influxdb.
-It is set up to listen for topic `paper_wifi/test`.
-You can alter this configuration according to your needs, check the official documentation on how to do that.
+- Set up to pipe MQTT messages to InfluxDB.
+- Listens for topic `paper_wifi/test`.
+- Configuration can be modified as per the official documentation.

 ### Grafana data source

-Grafana is provisioned with a default data source pointing to the InfluxDB instance installed in this same compose.
-The configuration file is `grafana-provisioning/datasources/automatic.yml`.
+- Comes with a default data source pointing to InfluxDB.

-### Grafana dashboard
+- Configuration: `grafana-provisioning/datasources/automatic.yml`.

-Default Grafana dashboard is also set up in this directory: `grafana-provisioning/dashboards`
+- Default dashboard setup in `grafana-provisioning/dashboards`.

 <!-- CONTACT -->